-ABSTUDY debt recovery decisions are made under the provisions of the Student Assistance Act 1973http://www.comlaw.gov.au/.
+ABSTUDY debt recovery decisions are made under the provisions of the Student AssistanceAct 1973 swww.comlaw.gov.au.
 Recipients who are dissatisfied with a debt recovery decision may apply for a review of the decision by Centrelink.

 There is a 3-month time limit for requesting reviews under the Student Assistance Act 1973.